kjon-life/n8n-automation/design/05-autonomous-agent-enhancement.md

 # The Valley Between Scripts and Shipping

 **TL;DR:** We built working scripts.
 All five actions proven.
-One job processed end-to-end. *That's not shipping.* The gap between "scripts work" and "workflow ships autonomously" killed more projects than bad ideas ever did.
+One job processed end-to-end. *That's not shipping.* The gap between "scripts work" and "workflow ships autonomously" kills more projects than bad ideas ever did.

 ---